 1. L. G. Chambers, Integral Equations-A Short Course, International Text Book.
-Applicable from the batch 2018-19 and onwards

 DEDS-CT Control Theory

 Course Objectives: The objectives of this course are to introduce theory of Optimal control as a dynamic extension of the Calculus of variations and to be able to give the perspectives of necessary conditions of Optimal control from the point of view of Maximum Principle and Hamilton- Jacobi Bellman Equation.